htcondor/htcondor/docs/version-history/development-release-series-89.rst

    in addition to the native Python types, string, bool, int and None.
    :ticket:`7657`

--  You may now instruct HTCondor to record certain information about the files present in the top level of a job's sandbox and the job's environment variables.
-The list of files is recorded when transfer-in completes and again when transfer-out starts.
-Set ``manifest`` to true in your submit file to enable, or ``manifest_dir`` to specify where the lists are recorded.
-See the :ref:`man-pages/condor_submit:*condor_submit*` man page for details.
-   :ticket:`7381`

-   This feature is not presently available on Windows.

-- Added a family of version comparison functions to ClassAds.
-  :ticket:`7504`
+- Updated the ``htcondor.Submit.from_dag()`` Python binding to support the full range of command-line arguments available to *condor_submit_dag*.
+  :ticket:`7823`

 - Added the :mod:`htcondor.personal` module to the Python bindings.
-Its primary feature is the :class:`htcondor.personal.PersonalPool` class, which is responsible for managing the lifecycle of a "personal" single-machine HTCondor pool.
+Its primary feature is the :class:`htcondor.personal.PersonalPool` class, which is responsible for managing the life-cycle of a "personal" single-machine HTCondor pool.
 A personal pool can (for example) be used for testing and development of HTCondor workflows before deploying to a larger pool.
   Personal pools do not require administrator/root privileges.
   HTCondor itself must still be installed on your system.
+  :ticket:`7745`

+- Added a family of version comparison functions to ClassAds.
+  :ticket:`7504`

-- Added the OAuth2 Credmon (aka "SciTokens Credmon") daemon (*condor_credmon_oauth*), WSGI application, helper libraries, example configuration, and documentation to HTCondor.
+- Added the OAuth2 Credmon (aka "SciTokens Credmon") daemon (*condor_credmon_oauth*), WSGI application, helper libraries, example configuration, and documentation to HTCondor for Enterprise Linux 7 platforms.
   :ticket:`7741`

-- Singularity jobs now ignore bind mount directories if the source directory for the bind mount does not exist on the host machine :ticket:`7807`

-- Singularity jobs now ignore bind mount directories if the target directory for the bind mount does not exist in the image and SINGULARITY_IGNORE_MISSING_BIND_TARGET is set to true (default is false).
-  :ticket:`7846`

-- Improved startup time of the daemons.
-  :ticket:`7799`

-- DAGMan now waits for ``PROVISIONER`` nodes to reach a ready status before submitting any other jobs.
-  :ticket:`7610`

-- Set a variety of defaults into *condor_dagman* so it can now easily be invoked directly from the command line using ``condor_dagman mydag.dag`` :ticket:`7806`

-- Added a ``-Dot`` argument to *condor_dagman* which tells DAGMan to simply output a .dot file graphic representation of the dag, then exit immediately without submitting any jobs.
-  :ticket:`7796`

-- Updated the ``htcondor.Submit.from_dag()`` Python binding to support the full range of command-line arguments available to *condor_submit_dag*.
-  :ticket:`7823`

-- Python 3 bindings are now available on macOS.
-They are linked against Python 3.8 provided by python.org.
+- The *bosco_cluster* can optionally specify the remote installation directory.
+  :ticket:`7843`

+- HTCondor lets the administrator know when a SciToken mapping contains a trailing slash and optionally allow it to map.
+It is easy for an administrator to overlook the trailing slash when cutting a pasting from a browser.
+  :ticket:`7557`

 Bugs Fixed: